-1.1 All but three of the primary schools in Stoke-on-Trent have a nursery provision attached.
-In addition, Stoke-on-Trent has one standalone nursery school.
-Children aged three years by 31 August are able to attend a nursery class or school in September.
+1.1 Children aged three years on or before 31 August are able to attend a nursery class or school in September.
 Attendance at school is not a requirement at this age but is at the discretion of parents.

 1.2 Oversubscription Criteria